freeCodeCamp/freeCodeCamp/guide/english/android-development/user-interface-design/index.md

 ---
-title: User interface desing
+title: User interface design
 ---
-# User interface desing
+# User Interface Design
 The layout defines the user interface (UI) of an activity or [widget of an app](https://developer.android.com/guide/topics/appwidgets/?hl=en-419).
 You can declare the layout in 2 ways:
 1. Declare elements in the UI in XML.
 2. Create instances of design elements programmatically.